tournament-js/tournament/doc/base.md

 ```

 ## Ensuring Scorability & Consistency
-The `trn.score(id, scores)` method, whilst simple, has a couple of problems when used with the default behaviour:
+The `trn.score(id, scores)` method, is simple, but may exhibit surprising behaviour for the uninitiated:

 1. When invalid `trn.score()` parameters are given, tournament will by default just log the error and return `false`.
 This is not very helpful if the action was taken remotely through a UI who will not see the message.